laramiedunlap/python-homework/PyBank/README.md

                             print("Please remove or reformat line, save the file, and retry") sys.exit(1)</code></pre>

-* The user also can choose whether or not they want a summary file.
-To just run the output to the terminal, simply ommit the flag '--summaryfile' from the cmd line argument
+* The user can choose whether or not they want a summary file.
+To just run the output to the terminal, simply ommit the flag:

+    '--summaryfile'

+from the cmd line argument.